Microbiological culture: Eukaryotic cell culture

+Eukaryotic cell cultures provide a controlled environment for studying eukaryotic organisms.
+Single-celled eukaryotes - such as yeast, algae, and protozoans - can be cultured in similar ways to prokaryotic cultures.
+The same is true for multicellular microscopic eukaryotes, such as C. elegans.

+Although macroscopic eukaryotic organisms are too large to culture in a laboratory, cells taken from these organisms can be cultured.
+This allows researchers to study specific parts and processes of a macroscopic eukaryote in vitro.

+Culture methods

-Broth cultures
+Liquid cultures

-One method of bacterial culture is liquid culture, in which the desired bacteria are suspended in a liquid nutrient medium, such as Luria Broth, in an upright flask.
-This allows a scientist to grow up large amounts of bacteria for a variety of downstream applications.
+One method of microbiological culture is liquid culture, in which the desired organisms are suspended in a liquid nutrient medium, such as Luria broth, in an upright flask.
+This allows a scientist to grow up large amounts of bacteria or other microorganisms for a variety of downstream applications.

-Liquid cultures are ideal for preparation of an antimicrobial assay in which the experimenter inoculates liquid broth with bacteria and lets it grow overnight (they may use a shaker for uniform growth).
-Then they would take aliquots of the sample to test for the antimicrobial activity of a specific drug or protein (antimicrobial peptides).
+Liquid cultures are ideal for preparation of an antimicrobial assay in which the liquid broth is inoculated with bacteria and let to grow overnight (a ‘shaker’ may be used to mechanically mix the broth, to encourage uniform growth).
+Subsequently, aliquots of the sample are taken to test for the antimicrobial activity of a specific drug or protein (antimicrobial peptides).

-As an alternative, the microbiologist may decide to use static liquid cultures.
-These cultures are not shaken and they provide the microbes with an oxygen gradient.
+Static liquid cultures may be used as an alternative.
+These cultures are not shaken, and they provide the microbes with an oxygen gradient.

 Agar plates

 Microbiological cultures can be grown in petri dishes of differing sizes that have a thin layer of agar-based growth medium.
 Once the growth medium in the petri dish is inoculated with the desired bacteria, the plates are incubated at the optimal temperature for the growing of the selected bacteria (for example, usually at 37 degrees Celsius, or the human body temperature, for cultures from humans or animals, or lower for environmental cultures).
 After the desired level of growth is achieved, agar plates can be stored upside down in a refrigerator for an extended period of time to keep bacteria for future experiments.

 There are a variety of additives that can be added to agar before it is poured into a plate and allowed to solidify.
 Some types of bacteria can only grow in the presence of certain additives.
 This can also be used when creating engineered strains of bacteria that contain an antibiotic-resistance gene.
 When the selected antibiotic is added to the agar, only bacterial cells containing the gene insert conferring resistance will be able to grow.
 This allows the researcher to select only the colonies that were successfully transformed.